sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2023-week1-lcnc-app-development/devtoberfest2023-week1-lcnc-app-development.md

 - A lot about technology – and yourself – during Devtoberfest

 ## Prerequisites
-- Attend live or watch a recordings of the Devtoberfest session [🟣 To Come](https://www.youtube.com/channel/UCNfmelKDrvRmjYwSi9yvrMg).
+- Attend live or watch a recordings of the Devtoberfest session [🟣 From Idea to Reality: Simplifying App Development for Everyone with SAP Build Apps ](https://www.youtube.com/watch?v=E5AtAZpkkwE).

 ## Intro